haipinglu/ScalableML/Lab 2 - RDD, DataFrame, ML pipeline, and parallelization.md

 # Pi is roughly 3.140974
 ```

+Note that we did not control the seed above so you are not likely to get exactly the same number `3.140974`.
 You can change `NUM_SAMPLES` to see the difference in precision and time cost.

 ### [Shared Variables](https://spark.apache.org/docs/latest/rdd-programming-guide.html#shared-variables)